 It's best to send additional proof of your name change

 Where a company wants to see your marriage certificate, we recommend also including photo ID under both your old and new names.
 Once a company has seen proof of your updated driver's license or passport, they will be hard pressed to refuse your name change.
 Some companies need your original marriage certificate, others accept a photocopy.
 Some ask you to show your documents in person at a branch.
-Read the supporting document requirements for each company, as listed on your Easy Name Change letters and faxes before sending.
-Where name change can't be done by letter of fax we what process to follow for each company in the Easy Name Change checklist.
-We explain what proof documents are required and how you should send them.
+Read the supporting document requirements for each company, as listed on your Easy Name Change letters and emails, before sending.
+Where name change can't be done by letter of email, we explain what process to follow for each company in the Easy Name Change checklist.
+We explain what proof documents are required for each company and how you should send them.

 Does your foreign marriage certificate need translating?

 If your marriage certificate is in a foreign language you must provide a translation that has been done be approved by translator who is employed by a recognised translation company.
 For example, a company that is a member of The Association of Translation Companies.

 The translation must be attached to the marriage certificate, signed and certified as a true translation by the translator and authenticated by their stamp.

 An official translation prepared overseas must have been prepared by a translator who is a member of an official body in their own country or have been certified as a true copy by the relevant Foreign Embassy.

 - HMRC and more!

 - Banks & credit cards